theimowski/master-thesis/docs/section-application.md

 Asynchronous workflow represents a computation that is supposed to evaluate to a value of the type parameter of `Async`.
 Value inside the `Async` type can happen to be available at once, but usually the deferred execution of `Async` leads to evaluating the inner value.
 From the developer's perspective, extracting the internal state of `Async` object is transparent, as it is always necessary to eventually invoke a blocking call to "unwrap" the value from `Async`.
-The general concept of "wrapping" a value with a cross-cutting structure originates from the functional paradigm.
+The general concept of "wrapping" and "unwrapping" a value with a cross-cutting structure originates from the functional paradigm.
-Asynchronous workflows or futures and can prove helpful when developing client-server architecture {{{eriksen2013your}}}:
+Asynchronous workflows or futures can prove helpful when developing client-server architecture {{{eriksen2013your}}}:

 >> *"Futures in conjunction with services and filters present a powerful programming model for building safe, modular, and efficient server software."*